blindthief10/python_beginners/second_lecture/readme.md

 > Use the `randint` function of the `random` module to create a random integer between a range (let's say from 1 to 5) (both ends inclusive).
 And another variable which is a number of your choice.
 Check if you have guessed the number that was created randomly.

 #### Conditional flow with if statements

+1. `If` statement syntax (indentation) explained.
+How to spot which block of code will be executed and when.

+> Print a meaningful message to the console if you have guessed correctly the number from above challenge.

+2. `Else` statement.
+When this block will be executed?
+Used as a default block

+> Print a meaningful message to the console if the random number is different than the one you guessed.

+> Create a random integer from 1 to 100 and check if it's an odd number or even number.

+3. `elif` statements.
+Checking multiple times for more than one additional conditions.

+> Create 2 random integers from 1 to 10.
+Check if number A is bigger, if number B is bigger or if they are equal.

+> Re-write the leap year problem with if... else conditional blocks.
+**Bonus challenge** Do not use any logical operators (and, or, not) inside your if conditions.
+For any case print a relevant message to the console depending on, if the checked year is a leap year or not.

+> **The fizz_buzz problem**
+Create a number of your choice from 1 to 100.
+If the number is a multiple of 3 print to the console 'Fizz' If the number is multiple of 5 print to the console 'Buzz' If the number is both multiple of 3 and 5, print 'FizzBuzz' In any other case print the number itself.